bigomics/omicsplayground-doc/modules/mod4_DEGSs.rst

 Table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Table ``I`` shows the enrichment analysis results from the selected statistical methods.
+This table shows the enrichment analysis results from the selected statistical methods.
-WIth default settings, this table reports the meta (combined) results of
+With default settings, this table reports the meta (combined) results of
 `camera <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3458527/>`__,
 `fgsea <http://software.broadinstitute.org/gsea/index.jsp>`__, and
 `Spearman rank correlation <https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient>`__ only.
-Users can filter top N = {10} differently enriched gene sets in the table by
-clicking the ``top 10 gene sets`` from the table *Settings*.
-They can also select to display
-individual q-values.
+Users can also display individual q-values for each of the selected analysis methods using the settings on top of the table.

 .. figure:: figures/psc5.1.0.png
     :align: center